 What Can Be Done?

-Although one may feel as though nothing can be done about the social issues our seniors face, that isn’t to say there’s no hope.
+Although one may feel as though nothing can be done about the social issues facing our elderly, that isn’t to say there’s no hope.
 In the face of a daunting task, here are several ways in which each respective issue can be tackled.

 Mental Health Promotion

 One of the main ways in which we can improve the mental health of our seniors is by creating supportive and proper living conditions.
 When facing an issue as common as depression or anxiety, seniors require the presence of people that will be there for them in order to discourage the effects of social isolation and loneliness – while also preventing elder abuse.
 It is also worth noting that identifying (and then optimizing) the treatment of mental health disorders such as Alzheimer’s is key to preventing cognitive decline.

 Promoting an active lifestyle is one of the best remedies against the decline of physical health and mobility within the elderly population.
 Activities such as walking, swimming, running, yoga, or anything that keeps you moving will lead to cardiovascular improvement and muscular retention amongst seniors that are 65 years or older.
 It is recommended that seniors partake in moderately intense aerobic exercise for more than 150 minutes per week in order to stay as fit as possible.
 For more advice on physical improvement, you can check out the World Health Organization’s Fact Sheet on how to stay healthy as you get older.

 When reducing the amount of debt you hold during your later years, it is important that you sit down to reassess your options and put all of your options on the table.
 Luckily, there are several resources at your disposal for resolving your financial burden.
 In addition to being able to identify your monthly expenses and income in order to establish a budget, one can look towards finding a non-profit financial consultant to reduce and restructure debt payment, or even qualifying for Medicaid and Medicare to resolve unaffordable healthcare.